+- > A copy of this guide

-- > Civil Defence VHF radio - > AM/FM radio
+- Civil Defence VHF radio

+- Stationery

+- > AM/FM radio

+- Maps

 Identify a safe working space

 Keep in mind:

 - > The facility needs to be easily accessible remember some people may be in wheelchairs, have buggies/pushchairs, or have limited mobility. - > The Hub may need to increase or decrease in size during the time it is open, depending on the community's needs. - > Somewhere with extra rooms or additional buildings nearby will be useful if you have many people coming to the Hub. - > If the radio is required, this will need a quiet room away from the public.